 In the first instance, please approach the person who is most likely to be able to address your concern; usually this will be your child’s class teacher.
-Alternatively you can speak to Mrs Stott, the Assistant Head for KS1 regarding children in the Infants Building, and Mrs Fletcher, Deputy Head, regarding children in any year group.
+Alternatively you can speak to Mrs Parker, Assistant Head, regarding children in the Infants Building, and Mrs Fletcher, Deputy Head, regarding children in any year group.
 If your first contact is with the headteacher, she may refer you back to another member of staff who is better able to try to provide an immediate resolution to your concern.
 The member of staff you speak to will listen to your concern and if they are unable to respond immediately, will get back to you as soon as possible, usually on the same day.
 The majority of concerns can be resolved informally in this way through discussion.

 Stage Two (formal): Complaint Heard by Headteacher

 If you have already raised your concern with another member of staff and it has not been resolved, the next step is to contact the headteacher to make a formal complaint.
 You can do this in person, on the phone, by email, letter or by using the school’s “Complaints Form.”
 The headteacher will acknowledge receipt of your complaint and may contact you to gather further information.
 The headteacher will investigate your complaint, or instruct another senior member of staff to investigate, then will contact you again within 5 working days to offer a response.
 If for any reason, more time is required to fully investigate your complaint, the headteacher will notify you of the reasons for the delay and give you a new timescale for a response.
 The headteacher will write to you to confirm the outcome of your complaint and this letter will also tell you how you can proceed if you are still dissatisfied.